Let’s say it was possible for you:

 Sarvangasana boosts the memory power by increasing blood supply to our brain.

-- Lie on your back and raise both of your legs together in an upward
+- Lie on your back and raise both of your legs together in an upward direction while inhaling.

 - Provide support to your back with your hands.